Zachary-Jackson/Django-Pizzeria/README.md

 Built for a presentation, this pizza based social media site is designed to teach the basics of Django.

+There are some things that would need to be done in order to make the project "production" ready, like not allowing anyone to delete pizzas, and reducing extra Query calls in the template.
+However, for the purposes of an introduction this will suffice.

 ## Starting

 1) Create a virtualenv and install the project requirements, which are listed in